Student Colored Pencils

 Student colored pencils are intended for those that are just beginning and in general for novice student settings.
 These pencils are usually wax-based and often will have a much harder core than other, more advanced options.
 This allows them to be easier to control, be more durable, and be more simple to sharpen.

 Packaging is generally pretty bare with these, and most will come in a standard plastic or cardboard sleeve.
 The pencils themselves will also usually be pretty standard, which is fine for their target audience.
 But you will notice differences in how they look from a higher-end pencil set.

 However, they do come with their merits as well.
-As expected, these are oftentimes among the cheapest sets you can buy, and in some cases, the slight loss of pencil performance is easily trumped by the fact that they can be 200% or less of the cost of the high-end premium lines.
+As expected, these are typically among the cheapest sets you can buy, and in some cases, the slight loss of pencil performance is easily trumped by the fact that they can be 200% or less of the cost of the high-end premium lines.

 For someone starting out who has not yet grasped advanced blending techniques and proper pressure control, these starter pencils are recommended.
 The good price point makes the barrier to entry quite low and, with proper homework (and of course reading the reviews on this site) an educated purchases can be made that will result in great results.

 If you would like to view all of the student-grade colored pencils compared to every other pencil we reviewed head on over to our Colored Pencil Comparison Chart to see a full list.